thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 >
 > Wouter Lagerweij ([@wouterla](https://twitter.com/wouterla)), [Aug 16, 2021](https://twitter.com/wouterla/status/1427352220362739712)

-Before we move on, let me first clarify two definitions.
-It is important you understand what is *mainline*  and what is *feature branching*.
+Before we move on, let me first clarify two definitions:

+- what is *mainline*, and
+- what is *feature branching*.

 > **Mainline** is the line of development which is the reference from which the
 > builds of your system are created that feed into your deployment pipeline.
 >
 > -- [Jez Humble](https://twitter.com/jezhumble)

-- For Git, this is the *main* branch.
+For Git, this is the *main* branch.
-- For Mercurial this is the *default* branch.
+For Mercurial this is the *default* branch.
-- For CVS and SubVersion, this is *trunk*.
+For CVS and SubVersion, this is *trunk*.

 > **Feature Branching** is a practice where people do not merge their code into
 > mainline until the feature they are working on is "*done*"